Ranking every Manchester United home shirt of the Premier League era

-Manchester United have been the most successful team in England in the modern era – and they’ve had some pretty impressive kits in that time as well.
+Despite their struggles in recent seasons, Manchester United are still the most successful team of the Premier League era – and they’ve had some pretty impressive kits in that time, too.

 We’ve ranked each and every home shirt Manchester United have worn in the Premier League to date.

 This is entirely subjective and you may well disagree with our order here.
 Still, if you do want to slag us off, tweet @planetfutebol.

 The black stripes that cover the bottom half of the shirt are meant to be a nod to the club’s history, but it looks more like a barcode.

 We’re still not sure why Umbro decided to move the United badge to the centre of the shirt.
 The strange sleeves and different colours don’t really help either.